MaximMorozovMIPT/7SemParProg/Task4/README.md

 ##  Matrix multiplication

-Common options for siglethread and multithread programs
+Common options for singlethread and multithread programs

 `-s` sets the size of arrays, takes 3 numbers cause we don't need number of rows in second array